Responsible government: Australia and New Zealand

-The most violent move towards responsible government occurred in the Colony of Victoria during the 1850s where there was growing discontent and civil disobedience, especially in the inland gold fields areas.
+Violence erupted in the Colony of Victoria during the 1850s, where there was growing political discontent and civil disobedience among the common men, especially in the inland gold fields areas.
 This culminated in the 1854 Eureka Rebellion near Ballarat.
-190 miners armed themselves, erected a stockade and raised the Southern Cross Flag.
-They demanded an end to taxation (via an expensive miner's license) without representation, as well as upkeep of the area' roads and the right to vote in colonial elections.
+190 miners armed themselves, erected a stockade, and raised the Southern Cross Flag.
+They demanded an end to taxation (via an expensive miner's license) without representation, the right to vote in colonial elections, and colonial maintenance and upkeep of the area's roads.

 The British colonial forces overran the stockade, capturing or killing dozens of miners and bringing many to Melbourne for trial.
-However, mass public support led to the miners' release and, within a year, most of their demands had been met, including responsible self-government and universal male suffrage for the Colony of Victoria.
+However, mass public support led to the miners' release.
+Within a year, most of their demands had been met, including responsible self-government and universal male suffrage for the Colony of Victoria.

-The Eureka Rebellion and events in Victoria resonated around the Australian colonies, which also had their own agitators for change.
+The Eureka Rebellion and events in Victoria resonated around the Australian colonies, which had their own regional agitators for change.
 South Australia was quick to pass universal male suffrage, and Victoria and New South Wales followed soon after.
-By the end of the 1850s, all the Australian colonies and New Zealand had achieved responsible self-government, aside from Western Australia which took until 1890.
+By the end of the 1850s, all the Australian colonies and New Zealand had achieved responsible self-government.
+Only Western Australia took until 1890 to achieve this.

 The Northern Territory was originally part of South Australia, but transferred to the Australian Commonwealth Government in 1911.
-It then lost responsible self-government (although residents could still vote in federal elections) and only gained it back in 1974.
+It then lost responsible self-government (although residents could still vote in federal elections) and did not gain it back until 1974.
 Likewise, the Australian Capital Territory was originally part of New South Wales.
 It was transferred to the Commonwealth Government in 1911 and lost responsible self-government until 1989.